Drawing Animation and Sprites in LOVE 2D

 end

 For multi-row sprite sheets you need to convert a frame index into row and column offsets.
 Think of the sprite sheet as a grid with a fixed number of columns per row.
-Divide the index by the column count to get the row, and use modulo to get the column.
+Divide the frame index by the column count to get the row, and use modulo to get the column.
 For example, with 5 columns per row and a frame index of 7, you get row 1 and column 2.
-Here is how that looks in code.
+This nested loop approach handles sprite sheets of any dimension without hardcoding individual frame positions, which is essential when you are working with character spritesheets that can easily span multiple rows for different animation states like idle, walk, and attack.

 local cols = 5